Google Translate Disclaimer

 The University of Regina's Child Trauma Research Centre has many youth-focused resources for mental health and substance use.

-Winter is here and Saskatchewan offers plenty of outdoor opportunities to get together with friends or do solitary activities that support mental health.
-Remember to dress for the weather to make sure the activity is as enjoyable as possible.
-Some activities may include:
+Saskatchewan offers plenty of outdoor opportunities to get together with friends or do solitary activities that support mental health.

-Check local community organizations like social media groups, municipal recreation pages or bulletin boards for recreation opportunities through the winter.
+Check local community organizations like social media groups, municipal recreation pages or bulletin boards for recreation opportunities.

 It can often be difficult to know when it is appropriate to ask others for help.
 Many other people are likely feeling the same way you are and are waiting for someone to talk about what they are going through.
 It is important to lean on each other and be open to having conversations about our mental health.